 If we’ve introduced our services, whether you’re a client or candidate, chances are you’ve had a peek at our Niche Christmas Card…

-Recruitment isn’t our only niche in the office…In fact, 2 of our team members are artists in their free time.
+Recruitment isn’t our only niche in the office…2 of our team members are artists in their free time.
 This prompted the idea to take our card design in-house to add an individual twist on the traditional seasonal send-out.

-It’s important for us as a brand to show our client and candidate base that we’re personable as well as professional, as this message can often get lost in the recruitment sector.
+It’s essential for us as a brand to show our client and candidate base that were personable as well as professional, as this message can often get lost in the recruitment sector.
 By adding ourselves to the message, we hope you’ll agree that our design sprinkles some character into the world of recruitment.